Kaushal-Chapaneri/tiger-stream/README.md

 	- Output : similar movie list and similar movie count of N user's with respect to given user id

 - <b>RecommendMovies</b>
-	- Input : user id, no. of similar user, no. of movies to reccomend
+	- Input : user id, no. of similar user, no. of movies to recommend
-	- Output : list of movies along with their genere and other calculated matrices
+	- Output : list of movies along with their genre and other calculated matrices

 ## System Configurations

-- This Project is Developed and Tested with below mentioned system configurations.
+- This Project is developed and Tested with below mentioned system configurations.

 ```
 - Operating System : Ubuntu 18.04 64 bit